-Shannon represents some of the firm’s most sophisticated clients in litigation ranging from breach of contract actions to elder financial abuse.
+Shannon represents some of the firm’s most sophisticated clients in high-stakes commercial litigation.
 She has experience in state and federal courts, arbitrations and mediations, and in all stages of the litigation process, including jury trials.
 She has first-chaired mediations, hearings on dispositive motions, depositions of plaintiffs and defendants, and managed class action litigation involving several hundred class members.

 Shannon has achieved outstanding results for her clients, including the following:

 - She obtained summary judgment on behalf of a plaintiff LLC in litigation against its former managing-member for breach of contract, conversion and breach of fiduciary duty;

 - She obtained a complete dismissal of plaintiff’s employment-related claims after uncovering plaintiff’s discovery misconduct during his deposition;

 - She was a member of a four-lawyer trial team that obtained a complete dismissal of 40 investors’ claims for fraud, breach of fiduciary duty and negligence on a motion for directed verdict on behalf of the client, a real estate investment firm, at the close of plaintiffs’ case-in-chief;